 I wonder what Justice Shenk would have thought of two dudes tying the knot.

 It goes on.
 Social conservatives opposed the New Deal and the Great Society.
-Social conservatives censured Ingrid Bergman, of all people, on the floor of the U.S. Senate because she had a child out of wedlock (would they have been okay if she’d had an abortion?).
+Social conservatives censured Ingrid Bergman, of all people, on the floor of the U.S. Senate because she had a child out of wedlock (would they have been okay with it if she’d had an abortion?).
 Social conservatives continue to wage war on women, undocumented workers, gays and lesbians, non-Christians.
 They were wrong in 1775 and 1893 and 1913.
 They are wrong today.

 Corporations are not people, my friend.
 Contraceptives are not immoral.
 Abortion is not an either/or issue.
 Gay marriage is not akin to bestiality.
-The country does not need to be “taken back” or “restored.”
+The country does not need to be “taken back” or “restored” or “made great again.”
 And if we do return to the “simpler time” Ron Paul and his ilk claim to prefer, let’s not forget that we go back to an era where women like Sarah Palin and Michele Bachmann can’t vote, workers have no rights, and rich white men like Mitt Romney and Rick Santorum and Newt Gingrich are allowed to own black people like Herman Cain and Barack Obama.

 Liberals may be the Left, but we’re also the right.